-The Credentials Committee shall then transmit its recommendation and the recommendations of its Sub-Committee, to the Medical Executive Committee or the Medical Executive Committee Administrative Committee if the application can be expedited, or to the Medical Executive Committee if not.
+The Credentials Committee shall then transmit its recommendation and the recommendations of its Sub-Committee, to the Medical Executive Committee if the application can be expedited, or to the Medical Executive Committee if not.

-8. The Medical Executive Committee or the Medical Executive Committee Administrative Committee shall review the recommendation of the of the Chief Medical Officer (or his designee(s)), and the recommendation of the Credentials Committee and its Sub-Committee, if any, and, if it approves the application, shall make a formal recommendation to the Patient Safety & Clinical Quality Committee of the Board of Trustees.
+8. The Medical Executive Committee shall review the recommendation of the of the Chief Medical Officer (or his designee(s)), and the recommendation of the Credentials Committee and its Sub-Committee, if any, and, if it approves the application, shall make a formal recommendation to the Patient Safety & Clinical Quality Committee of the Board of Trustees.
 The Patient Safety & Clinical Quality Committee thereupon shall consider the recommendation and, if it concurs, may grant final approval to the application.